 Myungin Dumplings makes a big impact in a humble strip mall setting.

 The more people you follow on Twitter, the easier it becomes for information to slip through the cracks.
 However, time it just right (or create enough lists) and that little blue bird is bound to sing sweetly.
 That was the case on May 31, when the Red Medicine owners tweeted “”R&D” – Myung In Dumplings.
 Amazing.”
-The attached photo didn’t look like much, but the next chance I got, I made sure to set out for Koreatown, which was the surprise location for what turned out to be a unusual dumpling house.
+The attached photo didn’t look like much, but the next chance I got, I set out for Koreatown, the surprise location for what turned out to be an unusual dumpling house.